 An introduction to the evolution, ecology, and behavior of organisms and how these relate to the diversity of life.
 Following a discussion of the core components of evolutionary theory, we'll examine how evolutionary processes have shaped morphological, anatomical, physiological, and behavioral adaptations in organisms that solve many of life's problems, ranging from how to find or acquire food and avoid being eaten, to how to attract and locate mates, and how to optimize reproduction throughout a lifetime.
 We'll relate and compare characteristics of animals, plants, fungi, protists, and bacteria, examining how and why these organisms have arrived at various solutions to life's problems.
 Laboratory exercises will complement lectures and will involve field experiments on natural selection and laboratory studies of vertebrates, invertebrates and plants.
 Four classroom hours and three laboratory hours per week.

 Spring semester.
-Professors Clotfelter, Miller, and Levin, and Lab Coordinator Emerson.2016-17: Not offered
+Professors Clotfelter, Miller, and Levin, and Lab Coordinator Emerson.2016-17: Offered in Spring 2017

 An introduction to the molecular and cellular processes common to life with an emphasis on control of energy and information flow.
 Central themes include metabolism, macromolecular function, and the genetic basis of cellular function.
 We examine how membranes work to establish the internal composition of cells, how the structure of proteins including enzymes affects protein function, how energy is captured, stored and utilized by cells, and how cells communicate, move and divide.
 We explore inheritance patterns and underlying molecular mechanisms of genetics, the central dogma of information transfer from DNA replication to protein synthesis, and recombinant DNA methods and medical applications.
 Laboratories include genetic analyses, enzyme reaction kinetics, membrane transport, and genomic analysis.
 Four classroom hours and three laboratory hours per week.